bitfocus/companion-module-soundcraft-ui/companion/HELP.md

 | Automix                | Enable/disable automix groups, assign channels to groups         |
 | FX Settings            | Set parameters and BPM for FX processors                         |
 | Patching               | Change patch config (Ui24R only)                                 |

+This module supports variables and feedback for most functions.
+Fader levels, channel names, PAN values and player status are available as variables.
+Some variable types have to be enabled in the module config.

+Boolean feedback is available for MUTE, SOLO, PRE/POST, and more.